Angry-Pixel/The-Betweenlands/README.md

 * ```versions```: Which mod versions should pull the states from that entry.
 Can be used for compatibility
 * ```overrides```: Specifies the environment event overrides
+* ```dimensions```: The dimensions in which this override is valid.
+If an empty array is specified the override is valid for any dimension.
+If no value is specified the override is only valid for the Betweenlands dimension
 * ```id```: The environment event ID (ResourceLocation)
 * ```value```: The active state of the event
 * ```remote_reset_ticks```: Optional active state reset timeout ticks.
 If the client/server fails to pull the data more than two